smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 • `Optional` **icon**: `string`

-The URL of the icon of the prize
+The URL of the icon of the prize, aspect ratio 1:1

 ___